ellmo/piper-rb/README.md

 #=> Success(600)
 ```

-### you can nest services, calling them in a pipe passes their result:
+### You can nest services, calling them in a pipe passes their result:

 ```ruby
 require "piper-rb"